YurgFS/FS25_Yurg_Custom_Pack/README.md

 Here is a list of adjustments made on all vehicles and implements:
 - lifetime of vehicle used to calculate price drop, in months (x10)
 - time to complete worn (x10)
-- motor Start Duration reduced to 1.5s
+- motor start duration reduced to 1.5s
 - additional color customisations (except Krone)

 And the ones made on some vehicles and implements: